logicmagix/XTide86/README.md

 # Tide42 NEWS:

-NOTICE FOR EXISTTING USERS!!
+-NOTICE FOR EXISTTING USERS!!
 New --update logic is now fully functional and tested across multiple systems.
 You can either git restore . and git pull origin stable in your repo or re clone, chmod+x install.sh and ./install.sh; Use --update going forward.
 06.11.25

 ⚠️ **PLEASE Back Up Your Configs!** ⚠️
 Tide42 installs `init.vim` to `~/.config/nvim`, which may overwrite `init.vim`/`init.lua`.
 Back up first!
 Run mv init.lua or init.vim to save configs to `~/.config/nvim/backup/*.bak`.
 This should now be hanlded by the installer but the best way is to do it manually before running the installer to be sure.
 Don’t lose your hard work!